BSSOfficial/TAMU-Data-Synthesis/README.txt

-In order to run the NFT sales tracker program you must have the following dependencies installed
+fIn order to run the NFT sales tracker program you must have the following dependencies installed
 	- requests
 	- time
 	- pandas